J4n1X/elecSim/PendingChanges.md

 Zooming too fast.
 Maybe use Mousewheel?
+(Done)
 Max Zoom adjust (Done)
 WASD for camera controls (Done)
 Keep buffer when simulating but do render.
 (Done)